Car Insurance for International Travel: What's Covered When You Cross Borders

 Do I need car insurance to rent a car in Europe?

 Yes.
 When renting a car in Europe, your US personal auto policy will not provide coverage.
-You'll need to either purchase a Collision Damage Waiver (CDW) from the rental company, rely on a qualifying travel credit card with international rental coverage, or purchase a standalone travel insurance policy that includes rental car protection.
+You'll need to either purchase a Collision Damage Waiver (CDW) from the rental company, rely on a qualifying travel credit card with international rental coverage, or purchase a standalone policy through a third-party provider.
 Some countries, like Italy, legally require you to purchase the rental company's CDW regardless of other coverage you may hold.
+Counter CDW rates across Europe averaged €25–€35/day in 2025–2026, making third-party alternatives worth comparing before you travel.

 What is a Mexican auto insurance policy and where do I buy one?